EmiliaB0nes/FiveMDiscordBot/README.md

 ## Automate the launch

-Exemple using Ubuntu 20.04.
+Exemple using Ubuntu 20.04

 ### Using GNU Screen and Cron

 **Don't use root or similar user!**

-In this example, I will execute the script at server startup with a cron job.
+In this example, I will execute the script at server startup with a cron job:

 - Execute: `crontab -e`
 - At the bottom of the file, add: *@reboot /usr/bin/screen -dmS FiveMDiscordBot  /usr/bin/node /path/to/script/index.js*

+To see the logs, execute: `screen -r`
+To exit the logs, type ctrl + a + d